Superboy

 crossover event.
 Superboy-Prime and Alexander Luthor, Jr. of Earth-Three

-in the Speed Force for four years, Superboy-Prime creates a yellow-sun
+imprisoned under red sunlight for years, Superboy-Prime creates a yellow-sun

 containment suit based on the Anti-Monitor armor.
 Kon-El is killed battling